Didi Gregorius: 2015–16

-Gregorius, who was named the opening day shortstop for the Yankees, told reporters that he was not worried about having to replace Jeter, and that he was more focused on his own performance than any comparisons to the previous infielder.
-He struggled through the first part of the season, making six errors by the end of May and batting only .222, but he began to find his stride in June, committing only one error between June 7 and August 3 and increasing his batting average to .260 in the same span.
+Gregorius, named the opening day shortstop for the Yankees, told reporters that he was not worried about replacing Jeter and that he was more focused on his own performance than any comparisons to the previous infielder.
+He struggled through the first part of the season, making six errors by the end of May and batting only .222, but he began to find his stride in June, committing only one error between June 7 and August 3 and increasing his batting average to .260 during that span.
 On August 28, Gregorius went 4-for-5 with one home run and set a career-high six RBIs in a 15–4 rout of the Atlanta Braves.
-His first-inning home run was the seventh of the season, and came only a day after his sixth.
-In his first season with the Yankees, Gregorius played in 155 games, batting .265 with a career-high nine home runs and 56 RBIs.
-After the season ended, Gregorius was named a finalist for the American League (AL) Gold Glove Award at shortstop, an award which ultimately went to Alcides Escobar of the Kansas City Royals.
+His first-inning home run was the seventh of the season and came only a day after his sixth home run.
+In his first season with the Yankees, Gregorius played in 155 games, batting .265 with nine home runs and 56 RBIs.
+After the season ended, Gregorius was named a finalist for the American League (AL) Gold Glove Award at shortstop, ultimately losing to Alcides Escobar of the Kansas City Royals.

-Gregorius, who entered the 2016 season last in the batting order, had a breakout year, setting career highs with a .447 slugging percentage, 32 doubles, 20 home runs, and 70 RBIs.
+Gregorius entered the 2016 season last in the batting order but had a breakout year, setting career highs with a .447 slugging percentage, 32 doubles, 20 home runs, and 70 RBIs.
 He told reporters that he had not focused on hitting home runs, and that he was actually working on line drives, but that, "If they go out, they go out."
 He had spent the offseason working with fellow Curaçao native Hensley Meulens, the hitting coach for the San Francisco Giants.
 Meulens focused on improving Gregorius' efficacy against left-handed pitchers, and by mid-July, his .366 average against southpaws was the best in the league among left-handed hitters.
-On June 29, Gregorius hit his first walk-off home run of his major league career, a two-run blast against the Texas Rangers, the team at the time with the best record in the AL. The 2016 Yankees season was considered an overall disappointment, but Gregorius' performance established him as a central piece as the team looked ahead towards rebuilding during the offseason.
+On June 29, Gregorius hit the first walk-off home run of his major league career, a two-run blast against the Texas Rangers, who had the best record in the AL at that time.
+The 2016 Yankees season was considered an overall disappointment, but Gregorius' performance established him as a central piece as the team looked ahead towards rebuilding during the offseason.